 4. Gently remind everyone to mute their phone when not speaking

 Odds are someone will be dialing in via their mobile phone, on speakerphone, or both.
 Eliminate the sounds of static, echoes and background noise by having everyone mute their lines.
 Remind landline callers not to place the call on hold and remind everyone to unmute themselves before speaking.
 Become familiar with how to mute with your conference call setup.

 5. Address everyone by their name and role or location

 If participants are unfamiliar with each other, refer to everyone by their name and location, i.e. “How do you see this, Nancy in New York?”
 This way everyone knows who’s talking and gives perspective to their comments.

 6. If the call is scheduled for over an hour plan for breaks

-Participants will need time to freshen up – get some water or coffee, use the restroom.
+Participants are human beings and if on a long call will need time to freshen up—get some water or coffee, use the restroom.
 Scheduling these breaks avoids a disruption during an important discussion.

 7. Keep notes on who is and isn’t contributing